webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/plugins-reference/app.md

 #### Summary

-Enables adding custom settings dialog fields into the page builder.
+Enables defining custom settings dialogs for page elements.
+The `PbEditorPageElementPlugin` will consume the data that is bound up using the Bind component below.

 #### Type